Screening process

 Checking eligibility and shortlisting

-When completing your application, think carefully about how your own experience matches the job requirements.
-Give an accurate and complete description of your qualifications and experience.
-Decisions are based on the information you give.
+When you complete your application, carefully match your experience to the job requirements.
+Provide a clear, accurate and complete description of your qualifications and experience, as we make decisions based on the information you give.

-Relevant professionals and Human Resources (HR), review applications to determine eligibility.
-Applications may then be shortlisted for the next stage based on their form or other assessment
+Relevant professionals review applications to check eligibility.
+We may shortlist applicants based on the information in their application form or from other assessment methods.

 Only applicants who clearly show that they meet the required criteria will move forward to the next stage of the selection process.